 I saw my first dead human being when I was thirteen years old.
 I won’t bother giving you the date because it doesn’t matter.
 Everything is still exactly the same as it was all those years ago.
 It’s as if life simply moved around our town, deciding it was better that it remained untouched; not necessarily undisturbed, but preserved in its fragmentary.

 Tony Hall walked into Due North’s one and only gym, strutting up to the ring in the centre, basking in the crowd’s cheers and laughter.
-He’d fought in this ring five nights a week, same as any job, for nearing five years now.
+He’d fought in this ring for nearing five years now, five nights a week – same as any other job.

-In those years, he’s faced all sorts of opponents: small, impossibly fast fighters; large, bulky fighters who moved slowly but packed a punch and a half; bears; bearotaurs, terrifying bear-minotaur hybrids; beartrees, which are towering creatures that can split into several smaller bears and still not be against the rules since they aren't technically more than one entity...okay, mostly bears.
-He loses more than he wins, but the crowds love him all the same.
-He draws in greater masses every week, meaning more people placing bets and more money, so the ringmaster keeps him on.
+In those years, he’d faced all sorts of opponents: small, impossibly fast fighters; large, bulky fighters who moved slowly but packed a punch and a half; bears; bearotaurs, terrifying bear-minotaur hybrids; beartrees, which are towering creatures that can split into several smaller bears and still not be against the rules since they aren't technically more than one entity...okay, mostly bears.
+He had about evens odds on winning, which weren’t exactly thrilling, but, for reasons beyond even his own understanding, he drew larger crowds than anyone in the history of the ring.

-He ducked under the ropes, feeling strangely confident, absolutely loving the cheers of the only town in the south of England with “North” in its name.
-As soon as his opponent entered the ring, his confidence evaporated.
+He ducked under the ropes, his confidence ebbing and flowing through him, absolutely loving the cheers of the only town in the south of England with “North” in its name.
+When his opponent entered the ring, it went up in a puff of smoke, leaving a sputtering river in its place.

-Tony looked into a face held a foot higher than his own, a snarl rippling across it.
-One eye was covered with a scar, leaving it permanently shut and the other stayed steadily transfixed on Tony, seeming to look right through him, instantly identifying his every weakness.
+Tony looked into a face held somewhere just under two feet higher than his own, a snarl rippling across it.
+One eye was covered with a scar, leaving it permanently shut and the other stayed steadily transfixed on Tony, as if it were looking right through him, instantly identifying his every weakness.
 Apparently having chosen to fight bare-chested, three tally marks could be seen tattooed on the left of the minotaur’s chest and Tony really did not want to find out what they were for.
 While most fighters used their species’ characteristics to their advantage, the minotaur had wrapped a cloth over his horns and some of his head.

-The act of kindness did nothing to ease his worries though, and only one word blazed through Tony’ mind.
+The act of kindness did nothing to ease his worries, and only one word blazed through Tony’s mind.

 A dying last breath undoes the past half-century in a grapple betwixt psychology and loyalty, curiosity and peril, possibility and morality, throwing Liam’s world into disarray, as he moves to destroy the one place he had sworn never to enter.